scummvm/scummvm/doc/docportal/advanced_options/configuration_file.rst

 		If XDG_CONFIG_HOME is not defined or empty, ``~/.config`` will be used, where ``~`` is your Home directory.

 		Note that ``.config`` is a hidden directory; to view it use ``ls -a`` on the command line.
 If you are using a GUI file manager, go to **View > Show Hidden Files**, or use the keyboard shortcut :kbd:`Ctrl + H`.

+		If ScummVM was installed using Snap, the configuration file can be found at ``~/snap/scummvm/current/.config/scummvm/scummvm.ini``

 	.. tab:: iOS